pakoito/RxActions/README.md

 ##Rationale

 Sometimes you have to describe side effects in your Observable chain, by means of doOnNext, doOnError, or even in the subscription.
-Writing several of those operators may incur on minimal performance operations, and make it a bit less readable.
+Writing several of those operators may incur on minimal performance penalties, and make the chain more verbose.
 RxActions allows you to combine those actions sequentially.

 ##Usage